alexandrainst/danlp/README.md

 - Create a container for the first time:

-  - On Linus and OSX, run:
+  - On Linux and OSX, run:

     ```bash
     docker run -it  --name container_danlp -p 8888:8888 -v $PWD:/root image_danlp
     ```

-  - On Windows, change user name and path to project folder and run:
+  - On Windows, change username and path to project folder and run:

     ```bash
     docker run -it --name container_danlp -p 8888:8888 --user root -v /c/Users/$YOUR_USERNAME/path/to/project/folder:/root/ image_danlp
     ```

-  - On WSL, change user name and path to project folder and run:
+  - On WSL, change username and path to project folder and run:

     ```bash
     docker run -it --name container_danlp -p 8888:8888 --user root -v "C:\Users\YOUR_USERNAME\path\to\project\folder":/root/  image_danlp